What are dental sealants?

 Do I need dental sealants?
 Does my child need dental sealants?

-Our gentle dentists, Dr. Scott Ferguson or Dr. Zachary Smith, may recommend dental sealants for children when their permanent molars come in, which is generally between the ages of 6 and 12 years old.
+Our gentle dentist, Dr. Scott Ferguson, may recommend dental sealants for children when their permanent molars come in, which is generally between the ages of 6 and 12 years old.
 Adults may also benefit from dental sealants if their teeth are especially prone to decay or if they are interested in an added measure of decay prevention.
 The process for applying dental sealants is fast and painless; the sealant is simply painted onto the surface of the tooth, where it bonds to protect it.
 For more information on dental sealants and preventive dentistry, we welcome you to call 810-985-3301 or visit us soon.